God is not only the God of your buried dreams. He’s also the God of surprises.

 “Give it up!”
 Then we look out, amazed.

 “Don’t fear!
 I’m here!
 I’ve always been near!

 You’ll reap what I planted deep in the soil

 of your heart.
 Soon you will see.”

 And we silence our voice to hear His, once again:

 We smile as we see God’s surprise peeking through—

 “Dreams grow better when drenched by the rain.”

 Inspired by My Garden

 But the plant behind the “Love” grew up unannounced–and not planted by me (unless a squirrel thought it was an acorn and buried it there.)
-It looks like a daffodil or an iris that seems to have pushed through the brown earth overnight.
+It looks like an iris or other bulb flower that seems to have pushed through the brown earth overnight.
 A fun surprise!